-While this new requirement only applies in England from June, a similar requirement was consulted on for the Building Regulations in Wales and the Scottish Building Standards.
+While this new requirement only applies in England and Wales from the dates mentioned above, a similar requirement was consulted on for the Scottish Building Standards.
 These are also expected to be introduced in the near future.

 Are TRVs the only way to meet this requirement?